calebclayreagor/DELAY/README.md

                   --maxlag 5 \
                   --nbins_img 32

-# Finetune on full ground truth (only suitable if finetuning DELAY models on scRNA-seq data)
+# To finetune on full ground truth (only suitable if finetuning DELAY models on scRNA-seq data)
 python Network.py --global_seed 1010 \
                   --do_training False \
                   --do_predict True \